 If you add up all of the milk your toddler drinks in a day, it’s possible they’re drinking half of the calories they need—naturally reducing how much food they need to eat.
 The same goes for juice.
-The easiest way to move the needle is to serve more water and to limit when you serve milk, or how much milk you offer.
-Just because your toddler begs for milk at every meal doesn’t mean you need to give it to them in an unlimited quantity.
+Serve more water and to limit when you serve milk, or how much milk you offer.

 Toddler Won’t Eat Dinner Tip #3: Include at least one “safe” food.

 Including a food that your toddler usually likes can help them feel happy when they sit down at the table, and that they have something to eat if they don’t love other components of the meal.
 Try a simple veggie side dish, cut up fruit, cheese, rice, pasta, or bread.

 Toddler Won’t Eat Dinner Tip #4: Keep portions small.

 It’s easy to forget that toddlers don’t always need that much food, especially since they can be so unpredictable with how much they eat.
 (Because on the flip side, some days they eat more than us adults!).
 And starting with a very small portion and offering seconds if needed can go a long way to reduce the pressure they feel when confronted with a whole pile of broccoli!

 Toddler Won’t Eat Dinner Tip #5: Let them decide what of their dinner to eat.